Updated 9.16.24

 There are numerous reasons for investing in commercial real estate, including recurring cash flow streams, growth in property value through appreciation, and tax savings.

-Almost all income-producing real estate provides these benefits.
+Almost all income-producing real estate provide these benefits.
 However, locating and acquiring high-quality real estate investments directly can be time consuming and expensive, with the best properties oftentimes out of reach.

-That is why many sophisticated investors today are by-passing the older model of direct ownership and investing in fractional interest real estate instead.
+That is why many sophisticated investors today are bypassing the older model of direct ownership and investing in fractional interest real estate instead.
+But just what is fractional interest real estate?

-Fractional interest is an ownership interest in a percentage of an asset.
+Fractional interest is an ownership interest in a percentage of a given asset.

-In real estate investing, fractional interest ownership occurs when individual investors act as a group to purchase shares of Class A, investment-grade commercial real estate such as apartment buildings, industrial portfolios, and corporate campuses.
+In real estate investing, fractional interest ownership occurs when individual investors act as a group to purchase shares of commercial real estate such as multifamily apartments, industrial, warehouse, office and shopping center properties.

 Benefits of Fractional Interest Real Estate Investing